chemle/emle-engine/doc/source/api/index_backends.rst

 emle._backends
 ==============

-The *backends* module classes for computing in-vacuo energies and gradients.
+The *backends* module containts classes for computing in-vacuo energies and gradients.
 This is an internal module.
 Backends are used by the :ref:`ref-calculator` and :ref:`ref-analyzer` modules.

 .. autoclass:: emle._backends._backend.Backend
    :no-show-inheritance: